Who Got Voted Off ‘America’s Got Talent’ 2017 Tonight? Week 2 Results

 - Eliminated – Demian Aditya

-There are three acts left and two spots open before the Dunkin’ Save is used.
-The fate of those three acts is as follows:
+There were three acts left and two spots open before the Dunkin’ Save was used.
+The fate of those three acts was as follows:

 - Safe – Celine Tame and Merrick Hanna